Does Planned Parenthood Offer Prenatal Care?

 We Don’t Need Planned Parenthood

-The fact of the matter is: Planned Parenthood’s one focus is abortion, and women do not need it to obtain prenatal care or the other healthcare services they need.
+The fact of the matter is: Planned Parenthood’s one focus is abortion.
+Women do not need Planned Parenthood to obtain prenatal care or the other healthcare services they need.
+Many pro-abortion sources say that abortion is only 4% of Planned Parenthood’s services.
+But this is only one of their many myths.
+Abortion is their business, and the 4% lie is a dishonest representation of numbers.

 number of planned parenthood clinics and federally qualified health centers in the US